UsmanGohar/FairEnsemble/README.md

 		- [German Credit](GermanCredit/Kernels) <br>

 > 3. Results
 	- For verification and validation of results, we provide the exact train/test splits, saved model (.pkl) and measures in a .csv.
-Note: Due to randomization in some models might not reproduce exact output.
+Note: Due to randomization in some models, output might vary a bit.
+We take mean of 10 runs to reduce the variance <br>
 		- [Adult Census](https://gitlab.com/anonymousdot/fair-ensemble/-/tree/main/AdultNoteBook/Results) <br>
 		- [Bank Marketing](BankMarketingNoteBook/Results) <br>
 		- [Titanic](Titanic/Results) <br>